AbdullahTaher93/CCMYproject/docs/hito4.md

      az vm create --resource-group hito4 --name MyProject --image Canonical:UbuntuServer:18.04-LTS:latest --admin-username abdullahtaher --admin-password mypassword --public-ip-address-allocation static --nsg networks

+its configuration:

+   1. OS: Ubuntu Server 18.04
+   2. Region: France Central.
+   3. Authentication:password.
+   4. user : AbdullahTaher
+   5. Ip address: static
+   6. Open ports: SSH (22) and HTTP (80).

+   We used Ubuntu Server 18.04 operating system,because it is the latest version of Ubuntu Server and because it brings NodeJS already.

 finally, now we can deploy our project on the new our virtual machine we can do that a same way as in the [previous milestone](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito3.md)